Dalton (unit): Joint definition by IUPAP and IUPAC

+In April 1957 Alfred O. C. Nier suggested to Josef Mattauch that the carbon-12 be adopted as mass scale because of carbon's use as a secondary standard in mass spectrometry.
+Also, carbon-12 implied acceptable relative changes in the atomic weight scale, i.e., 42 parts-per-million (ppm) compared to 275 ppm for oxygen-16 which would not be acceptable to chemists.

+Following the approval of the International Union of Pure and Applied Physics (IUPAP) General Assembly at Ottawa, Canada in 1960 and the International Union of Pure and Applied Chemistry (IUPAC) General Assembly at Montreal, Canada in 1961, the atomic weights were officially given on the carbon-12 scale for the first time.

-The new unit was named the "unified atomic mass unit" and given a new symbol "u", to replace the old "amu" that had been used for the oxygen-based units.
+The new unit was named the "unified atomic mass unit" and given a new symbol "u", to replace the old "amu" that had been used for the oxygen-based unit.
 However, the old symbol "amu" has sometimes been used, after 1961, to refer to the new unit, particularly in lay and preparatory contexts.